 The Two Keys

 Key 1.
-We've been writing, studying the Bible: the plan-writing notes of Sunday sermons, writing courses, conferences and sessions of Bible study.
+While studying the Bible, we have taken a lot of notes: sermon notes, Bible courses, conferences and lessons of Bible study.
 Over time, these documents, commentaries, notes, and other related information become very difficult to manage.
-Sometimes, while reading or studying a portion of Scripture, we recall that we may have previously studied the passage and taken notes.
-We think, "It would be great if there was a chance to see all my notes for this passage in one place, or be able to cross reference notes about a certain word in the passage..."
+Sometimes, while reading or studying a portion of Scripture, we recall that we have already studied the passage and taken notes.
+We think, "It would be great if it was possible to see all my notes for this passage in one place..."

 Key 2.
-Each of our notes or comments are related to a particular topic.
-Biblical references mentioned in notes are discussed within the framework of each particular topic.
+All of our notes and comments are related to a particular topic.
+Biblical references mentioned in our notes relate to each topic.
 That is, they relate to each other within a certain context.
-If we are able to view all our notes and comments related to a specific place of Scripture, then we can consider this Scripture from the viewpoint of different themes and interpret the passage from the perspective of other places of Scripture.
-Said differently, we can form use our previous learning about a Bible passage to form its own system of cross-referencing!
+If we were able to view all our notes and comments related to a specific passage, then we could consider this passage of Scripture from the viewpoint of different themes and interpret the passage from the perspective of other places of Scripture.
+In other words, we can use what we have learned in the past about a Bible passage to develop our own system of cross-referencing!

-The idea is this: the entire Bible, and everything connected with its study (courses, the plan notes, sermons, etc.) is stored in OneNote in a structured way.
-For added convenience, OneNote is supplemented by special programs.
+The idea is this: the entire Bible, and everything connected with it (courses, sermons, books, etc.) is stored in OneNote.
+We have also added some cool features to help you with your note taking.

-Details of how to use OneNote, the Bible study software application, and additional programs for self-study of the Bible are contained in manual.
+More details about how to use OneNote, the Bible study software application, and additional programs for self-study of the Bible are located in the manual.